dabeaz/curio/docs/reference.rst

 The following methods are supported on ``TaskGroup`` instances:

-.. asyncmethod:: TaskGroup.spawn(corofunc, *args, ignore_result=False)
+.. asyncmethod:: TaskGroup.spawn(corofunc, *args, ignore_result=False, report_crash=True)

    Create a new task that's part of the group.
 Returns a ``Task`` instance.
    The *ignore_result* flag indicates whether or not the group cares about the task's final result.
 If specified, the result of the task is ignored.
    The task is still considered part of the group for purposes of cancellation however (i.e., if the task group is cancelled, any running tasks with an ignored result in the group are also cancelled).
+The *report_crash* flag controls whether a traceback is logged when a task exits with an uncaught exception.

 .. asyncmethod:: TaskGroup.add_task(coro)